mimacom/ansible-role-bamboo-agent/README.md

 ## Dependencies

 Normally none.
-But if you use this role for a local bamboo agent, it is recommended to use "mimacom.bamboo" role.
+But if you use this role for a local bamboo agent, it is recommended to use `mimacom.bamboo` role.

 ## Example playbook